 Owing money or falling behind on repayments can be stressful.
 The good news is there are steps you can take to get out of debt — and stay out of debt.

 If you're in crisis and struggling to make ends meet, see urgent help with money.
+There are services to help you with food, bills, housing, and emotional support.

 1. Know what you owe